Philadelphia Phillies: 2008 World Series champions

-Though the Phillies were named in some publications as the favorites to repeat as division champions in 2008, they did not get off to the blazing April start that many had hoped for.
+The Phillies were named by some media as favorites to repeat as division champions in 2008, but they did not get off to the blazing April start that many had hoped for.
 Still, they managed their first winning opening month since 2003, and only their fourth since their last World Series appearance.

 Chase Utley and Brad Lidge represented the team at the 2008 Major League Baseball All-Star Game, with Utley garnering the most votes of all National League players.
 In a move to bolster their starting rotation in preparation for the pennant race, the Phillies traded three minor league players to the Athletics for starting pitcher Joe Blanton on July 17.

 On September 27, the Phillies clinched the National League East for the second year in a row.
 They won the NLDS three games to one against the Milwaukee Brewers, and they defeated the Dodgers in Los Angeles as well, 4–1.
 As the National League champions, the Phillies advanced to the 2008 World Series to play the Tampa Bay Rays, winning the series 4 games to 1.
-Game 5 began on Monday, October 27, and was suspended after the top of the 6th inning, with the scored tied 2-2.
-The game resumed Wednesday, October 29, with the Phillies winning the game 4-3 and capturing their second world series in franchise history.
+Game 5 began on Monday, October 27, and was suspended after the top of the 6th inning, with the score tied 2–2.
+The game resumed Wednesday, October 29, with the Phillies winning the game 4–3 and capturing their second world series in franchise history.
 Prior to this, there had never been a rain-shortened game in World Series history, and this was the first suspension.
 Cole Hamels won the Most Valuable Player Award for both the NLCS and the World Series.

 Pat Gillick retired as general manager after the 2008 season and was succeeded by one of his assistants, Rubén Amaro Jr. After adding outfielder Raúl Ibañez to replace the departed Pat Burrell, the Phillies retained the majority of their core players for the 2009 season.
 In July, they signed three-time Cy Young Award winner Pedro Martínez and acquired 2008 American League Cy Young winner Cliff Lee before the trade deadline.
 On September 30, 2009, they clinched a third consecutive National League East Division title for the first time since the 1976–78 seasons.